multi-language management

 In addition, you can use the dictionary to store simple tables; for example if you need the ZIP codes for some countries, you can create a new section called "ZIP Codes", use the key as the country code (USA,FR,UK...), the subkey as ZIP code and the translation (for a virtual language "XX") to keep the city names.
 The dictionary OOQL commands will help you to manage this table and to perform queries for information retrieval.

-Setting up a multi-language web application
+Setting up a multi-language application

 It is very important to set the dictionary parameters into the main